 If you recently bought power-hungry appliances or, let’s say, upgraded the cooling or the heating system, most likely, the service panel needs to be replaced or upgraded.
 Now, the average cost for an electrical panel replacement in the US is $1,500–$4,000.
-In 2022, most households in America are paying $800–$2,500 for it.
+Most households in America are paying $800–$2,500 for it.

 The actual price is dictated by the area, the complexity of the work, and the amperage.
 For example, if you want to upgrade to a 100-amp breaker panel, the electrician will only charge you $800.
 In contrast, for a huge house that heavily relies on electricity, a 400-amp panel is a must.
 That can cost as much as $10,000.

 Remember: upgrading an electrical box is always cheaper than replacing it completely.Here’s a quick breakdown of the current rates:

 - The average cost in the US: $800–$2,500

 - The average range for a replacement/upgrade: $1,500–$4,000

 - High-end (replacement) cost: $4,000–$10,000

 - The average cost of an upgrade (labor included): $800–$4,000

 - The average cost of a replacement (labor included): $1,200–$4,500

 To get quotes for a replacement or upgrade in your house, get in contact with an electrician.
 Or use a specialized website where you can enter your city’s zip code and compare prices from local contractors.
 These estimates will be 100% free.